LuaJIT/LuaJIT/INSTALL.md

 ```

 **Note for OSX**: You must set the `MACOSX_DEPLOYMENT_TARGET` environment
 variable to a value supported by your toolchain.
+The oldest value known to
+work is `10.7`.

 ### Installing moonjit